pomerium/documentation/content/docs/guides/ad-guard.md

 ---
-title: AdGuard
+title: Securing AdGuard Home
+sidebar_label: AdGuard
 lang: en-US
 keywords: [pomerium, identity access proxy, adguard, ad guard, pi hole, piehole]
 description: This guide covers how to add authentication and authorization to a hosted, fully online instance of Adguard.
 ---

-# Securing AdGuard Home

 This guide covers how to add authentication and authorization to an instance of AdGuard while giving us a great excuse to demonstrate how to use Pomerium's [add headers](/docs/reference) functionality to **transparently pass along basic authentication credentials to a downstream app**.